lightly-io/the-lightly-method/README.md

 ## License
 The Lightly Method is open sourced.
 That means that you can take it and start teaching it and make money if you want to without asking me.
 The only thing I want in return is for you to publish your own version under the same license.
 To pay it forward.

-## The method, overview
+## The method, practical parts
 Schedule a meeting for 10 + (10 times the number of participants) minutes.
 If you have eight participants, schedule 90 minutes.

-Meet until the group is satisfied.
+Meet once a week or month until the group is satisfied.
 This might take four sessions, or eight, or twelve.
-If the group is not satisfied after twelve sessions, maybe another method is more helpful to them.
+If the group is not satisfied after twelve sessions, maybe the method is not the right fit.

 ### The facilitators role